 Currently it is not possible to sell products to a business customer outside of your own country.

-It may occur that a business customer – located in another country – orders a product from your company with a private account and requests an invoice.
+It is possible that a business customer located in another country may order a product from your company with a private account and request an invoice.
 In this case you did a cross-border delivery to a business customer which is considered as an intra-community supply.
-The unfortunate result is that you are obligated – under specific conditions – to provide an invoice with a 0% VAT rate.
-You can find more information about intra-community supplies on the website of the Tax Office.
+The unfortunate result is that you are obligated under specific conditions to provide an invoice with a 0% VAT rate.
+You can find more information about intra-community supplies on the website of the tax office.

-In this specific case the business customer can request a corrected invoice with 0% VAT and the already paid VAT rate back from you as a seller.
-The reason is that not your company but the business customers company is responsible for the VAT Payment to the Belgium or Dutch Tax authority (depended on the location of the customer).
+In this specific case the business customer can request a corrected invoice with 0% VAT and the already-paid VAT rate back from you as a seller.
+The reason is that not your company but the business customers company is responsible for the VAT payment to the Belgium or Dutch tax authority, depending on the location of the customer.

-In the tax-return of your business this specific sale is also considered as an intra-community supply (ICL 0%) as such there is no financial impact on your side.
+In the tax return of your business this specific sale is also considered as an intra-community supply (ICL 0%), and as such there is no financial impact on your side.

-Be aware that bol.com cannot avoid this scenario to happen.
-Due to the reason that bol.com is no party between the fiscal obligations of the seller towards the customer we advise to resolve this issue directly with the customer.
+Be aware that bol.com cannot prevent this scenario from happening.
+Since bol.com is not a party between the fiscal obligations of the seller towards the customer we advise resolving this issue directly with the customer.